ibm-cloud-docs/vpc/faq-vsi.md

 Image from volume lets you create a custom image from a boot volume attached to a virtual server instance.
 You then use the custom image to provision new virtual server instances.
 For more information, see [About creating an image from a volume](/docs/vpc?topic=vpc-image-from-volume-vpc).

-## What is the virtual server instance identifier and SMBIOS system-uuid?
+## What are the virtual server instance identifier and SMBIOS system-uuid?
 {: #faq-vsi-20}
 {: faq}